 To check simply observe the objective lenses and if i see red, green, purple or even any other reflection then you are holding a coated lens.
 If there's no artificial reflection or clear glass then the bino has no coating in its glass.

 Also, try to get BAK 4 prisms glass and check the durability features.
 Whether it waterproof, shockproof, fully rubberized housing, and so on.

 if you can afford more than 200 dollar but can not exceed above 300 price range then try these binoculars under 300 picks.

 Gosky 10x42 Binoculars for Adults

-The awesome thing about the Gosky 10X42 is that it features the roof prism design.
+The awesome thing about the Gosky 10X42 is that it features the roof prisms design.
 It is rare for find a roof prism binocular costing less than 100 dollars especially one with a 10x magnification.

-Apart from the roof prism design, this Gosky unit also boasts of fully multi-coated optics, which are also rare at this price point.
+Apart from the prism design, this Gosky unit also boasts of fully multi-coated optics, which are also rare at this price point.
 And the awesomeness does not end there; this binocular weighs 23 ounces making it one of the lighter options in this price range.
 The exterior is covered with a rubberized armor that protects it from harsh weather conditions.